yashrajagawane/StyleHub/README.md

 ---

-## Getting Started
+## 🚀 Getting Started

-The Emergent preview environment already runs this app under **supervisor**.
-Nothing to install.
+> The Emergent preview environment already runs this app under **supervisor** — there's nothing to install.
 The steps below are only for self-hosting.

 ### Prerequisites

 - Python **3.11+**
 - Node **18+** and **yarn**
 - **MongoDB** running locally on `mongodb://localhost:27017` (or set `MONGO_URL`)